-Final Position/Inside Parallel - It is important that you finish each exercise exactly as the examiner has instructed you.
-If you do not maneuver the vehicle into its final position as described by the examiner, you will be penalized and could fail the basic skills test.
+Final Position: It is important that you finish each exercise exactly as the examiner has instructed you.

+- If you do not maneuver the vehicle into its final position as described by the examiner, you will be penalized 13 points and will fail the basic skills test. - You are allowed to measure the distance from the rear of your vehicle to the exercise boundary line.